 Addiction is a hard thing to overcome and it can be a struggle to help someone who has an addiction.
 It’s important to set boundaries and stick to them when you’re helping someone with an addiction because it will help them in the long run.

 Put yourself in their shoes.
 When you’re addicted, you have a hard time controlling your thoughts and behavior.
 You might not think about the consequences of your actions because they are so overwhelming.
-You might not care if something bad happens because it will not compare to your feelings of relief or happiness that you get from using drugs or alcohol as much as possible.
+You might not care if something bad happens because it will not compare to the feelings of relief or happiness that you get from using drugs or alcohol as much as possible.

 Sticking to boundaries will help people with addictions in the long run by giving them structure and consequences for their actions, which will make it easier for them to stay on track for their recovery process.
 For example, giving them boundaries could help them should they need to take medication for their addiction.